-Most cat breed standards allow for several different eye and fur colors or coat patterns within the physical appearance descriptions.
+Most cat breed standards allow for several different eye and fur color or coat patterns within the physical appearance descriptions.
 This can make it difficult if you are trying to determine what kind of cat you have by reading what colors and patterns each breed of cat can come in.
-Just because you have a black cat with golden eyes does not mean you have a Bombay, nor does your large longhair tabby automatically become a Maine Coon since you read Maine coons can come in that pattern.
+Just because you have a black cat with golden eyes does not mean you have a Bombay, nor does your large longhair tabby automatically become a Maine Coon since you read Maine Coons can come in that pattern.
 Domestic house cats can also come in almost every color and pattern with varying lengths of fur and are referred to simply as mixed breed cats.

 Domestic and Purebred Cat Differences

 Most house cats are simply considered to be domestic short-haired, domestic medium-haired, or domestic long-haired cats and are not pure breeds.
 But that doesn’t mean you’ll never come across a purebred cat or that your cat can’t be a pure breed.